AutomationMK/bookings/README.md

 ## Description

-This is a simple web application for handling hotel bookings A go backend is used and is inspired by following along tsawler's go web applications udemy course.
+This is a simple web application for handling hotel bookings.
+A go backend is used and is inspired by following along tsawler's go web applications udemy course.
 His own repository can be found at https://github.com/tsalwer/bookings-app

 This project is mostly focused on showcasing the golang backend features including the following backend methods...
-* Creation and handling of the http routing
+* Creation and handling of http routes
 * Creation and implementation of Middleware for routes
 * Serving static files to the website
 * Implementing a template rendering function for go tmpl files